ChrisOtewa/ChrisOtewa/README.md

 ## About Me:

-Hello, i am Chris Otewa a Supply chain management major with a passion for Sustainability | Blockchain Development | Web 3.
+Hello, i am Chris Otewa a Supply chain management major with a passion for Fullstack Web3 Development | Blockchain for businesses | Sustainainability.

 ## Experience:

-I am currently, relearning the basics of web development(HTML, CSS and Javascript) with the aim of fully grasping the necessary prerequisites for smooth transition into Blockchain/Web3 development.
+I am currently, relearning the basics of web development(HTML, CSS and Javascript) with the aim of fully grasping the necessary prerequisites for smooth transition into fullstack Web3 development.

 ## Collaborations: